Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 For example, “the medicine” is an often-used naturalistic metaphor, while “entheogen” suggests that the brew allows one to experience the divine directly.

-The words “Mother Ayahuasca,” on the other hand, are usually associated with a wise entity that possesses selfless and loving traits.
+Among ritual users of Ayahuasca, the words “Mother Ayahuasca,” on the other hand, are usually associated with a wise entity that possesses selfless and loving traits.
 This recurring maternal entity is particularly concerned with a drinker’s well-being, and it often shows itself in a comforting female presence that can take numerous shapes.

 Below are some online reports of people who describe their experience meeting Mama Aya during one of their journeys: